Evil Dead (soundtrack): Development

 Evil Dead is Baños' first score for an American feature film; being a fan of the first three films of the Evil Dead franchise, he contacted Álvarez through Facebook who accepted his request and eventually agreed on his involvement to score music for the film.
 After convincing the producers, by using one of Baños' pre-existing composition for the edit, the makers agreed to have him on board.
 Baños found it as a risky process for producing a fresh score for a remake as he had to introduce new thematic ideas, but also revisit on the classical sounds produced by Joseph LoDuca for the 1981 film, with more contemporary language presenting a fresh orchestral texture.
 Baños eventually conducted a huge orchestra to expand the film's gothic nature. Álvarez and Baños wanted to bring the scariest music possible based on the degree of horror being very extreme, he did not find it to be over-the-top.
 As a result of scoring the film, Baños recalled that he had nightmares for two weeks after finishing the film's music and had to close his eyes several times during that period; he found the score to be scarier than his prior horror film compositions.

 Critical reception

 Gregory Heaney of AllMusic wrote "although not as fun or inventive as Joseph LoDuca's score for the original, Baños' version is a fitting soundtrack to the film's slick reimagining."
 Mike Gencarelli of Media Mikes wrote "Evil Dead takes the cake and kicks that score in the balls".
 Michael Gingold of Fangoria found it to be "genuinely frightening".
 Joe Leydon of Variety and Manohla Dargis of The New York Times also described it to be "thrilling" and "nerve-jangling".

 Track listing

 The original score was released through La-La Land Records digitally on April 9, 2013, four days after the film.
-A physical CD version of the album with the cues different from that of the digital version was released on April 23.
+A deluxe edition of the album with the cues different from that of the digital version was released on CD on April 23.